List of IIHF World Junior Championship medalists

-The IIHF World Junior Championship is an annual event organized by the International Ice Hockey Federation for national under-20 ice hockey teams from around the world.
-It is traditionally held from late December to the beginning of January.
-The main tournament features the top ten ranked hockey nations in the world, comprising the "Top Division", from which a world champion is crowned.
+The IIHF World Junior Championship is an annual event organized by the International Ice Hockey Federation (IIHF) for national under-20 ice hockey teams.
+Traditionally held from late December to the beginning of January, the main tournament features the top ten ranked hockey nations in the "top division", from which a world champion is crowned.
 There are also three lower pools—Divisions I, II and III—that each play separate tournaments playing for the right to be promoted to a higher pool with the last place team facing relegation to a lower pool.

-The first official tournament was held in 1977.
-Prior to that, there had been invitational tournaments in 1974, 1975 and 1976 that were not sanctioned by the IIHF.

-As of 2025, 49 official tournaments have been staged, while the 2022 tournament was postponed due to the COVID-19 pandemic.
+Prior to the first official tournament held in 1977, there had been invitational tournaments in 1974, 1975 and 1976 not sanctioned by the IIHF.
+There have been 49 official tournaments as of 2025, while the 2022 tournament was postponed due to the COVID-19 pandemic.
 Historically, the tournament has been dominated by Canada (20 gold medals) and the Soviet Union/CIS/Russia (13 gold medals).
-The USSR won the first four official tournaments, while the Canadians put together five straight championships between 1993 and 1997, and another five straight from 2005 to 2009.
+The USSR won the first four official tournaments, while the Canadians put together five consecutive championships between 1993 and 1997, and another five consecutive from 2005 to 2009.

+Since the tournament moved to a championship-game format, just three gold medal games have not featured Canada, the United States, or Russia (2001, 2014 and 2026).
+1987 remains the only year in which none of the three won a medal, due to the disqualification of Canada and the Soviet Union.